thehovdev/mydirect-app-microfrontend/README.md

 # mydirect-app-microfrontend

-React application for crating user citates with microservice architecture
+React application for create user citates with microservice architecture